SandeepReddy-Deva/SandeepReddy-Deva/README.md

 ---

 ### 💡 About Me
-* **AI & NLP Expert:** Specialized in architecting GenAI-powered platforms and RAG systems (using GPT-4, Claude, and Bedrock) that reduce manual analysis time by up to 70%[cite: 18, 19, 20].
+* **AI & NLP Expert:** Specialized in architecting GenAI-powered platforms and RAG systems (using GPT-4, Claude, and Bedrock) that reduce manual analysis time by up to 70%.
-* **Full-Stack Data Architect:** Proven expertise in designing scalable Medallion architecture pipelines using PySpark and AWS Glue, processing 7M+ trades per quarter[cite: 21, 24].
+* **Full-Stack Data Architect:** Proven expertise in designing scalable Medallion architecture pipelines using PySpark and AWS Glue, processing 7M+ trades per quarter.
-* **MLOps Strategist:** Hands-on experience operationalizing the full ML lifecycle using Docker, Kubernetes, and CI/CD pipelines to ensure automated deployment and monitoring[cite: 23].
+* **MLOps Strategist:** Hands-on experience operationalizing the full ML lifecycle using Docker, Kubernetes, and CI/CD pipelines to ensure automated deployment and monitoring.
-* **Data Science Leader:** Over 5 years of experience leading cross-functional projects in financial compliance, portfolio risk, and customer behavior analytics[cite: 4, 15, 25].
+* **Data Science Leader:** Over 5 years of experience leading cross-functional projects in financial compliance, portfolio risk, and customer behavior analytics.

 ---